Soberia/bypasshub/README.md

 <span id="ENABLE_CERTBOT_STANDALONE">ENABLE_CERTBOT_STANDALONE</span> | switch | Enables the `certbot` for generating the TLS certificate.
 <span id="ENABLE_XRAY">ENABLE_XRAY</span>                             | switch | Enables the `Xray-core` proxy server.
 <span id="ENABLE_XRAY_CDN">ENABLE_XRAY_CDN</span>                     | switch | Enables the `Xray-core` proxy server to work behind the CDN.
+<span id="ENABLE_XRAY_SUBSCRIPTION">ENABLE_XRAY_SUBSCRIPTION</span>   | switch | Enables the `Xray-core` clients to access the configs by a subscription URL.
+Only authorized users have access to the subscription by providing their credentials.
 <span id="ENABLE_OCSERV">ENABLE_OCSERV</span>                         | switch | Enables the `OpenConnect` VPN server.
 <span id="DOMAIN">DOMAIN</span>                                       | string | The domain to use for the web server and other TLS-based services.
 <span id="XRAY_SNI">XRAY_SNI</span>                                   | string | The SNI value for routing traffic to the `Xray-core` proxy server.